BCDevOps/OpenShift4-Migration/docs/planning-your-migration.md

 Zero trust network security (inside the cluster) will require NetworkSecurityPolicy objects to be present in projects and namespaces to allow traffic to flow between Pods/deployments in a namespace.

 With the starting stance of Zero Trust, there will no longer be restrictions on inter-namespace communication either.
 Both namespaces will need corresponding NetworkSecurityPolicy rules to allow traffic between namespaces.
+Please see [Developer Guide to Zero Trust](https://developer.gov.bc.ca/Platform-Services-Security/Developer-Guide-to-Zero-Trust-Security-Model-on-the-Platform) for a more detailed look.

 ### Storage considerations